 So what is the difference between robbery and burglary?
 Most people associate both terms with theft.
 But as it turns out, burglary occurs when a person enters a building for the purpose of committing a crime.
 They might steal something, but they could also commit other crimes, such as arson or vandalism, and it’s still a burglary, according to the home security firm Protect America.
 In legal terms, burglary is synonymous with “breaking and entering.”
-Don’t miss these signs that a burglar is casing out your home.
+Before they do, however, they will probably check the place out first.
+Get a head’s up by watching out for these signs that a burglar is casing out your home.

 Robbery, on the other hand, means that an assailant is forcing or threatening to force another person to give up something.
 So if a person demands that you give him your wallet, that’s what’s known as robbery.
 And if the person uses a gun or another weapon while demanding the wallet, that elevates the crime to armed robbery.

 Here are some more examples of the difference between theft, burglary, and robbery:

 - Theft: If a person came into a pharmacy and put a package of cold medication in their bag and left without paying for it, that would be a theft.

 - Burglary: If a person waited until the pharmacy was closed, broke in through a back window, and took some cold medication, that would be burglary.

 - Robbery: If a person came into a pharmacy and demanded the cashier turn over some cold medicine, that’s what’s known as robbery.